Lars Eilebrecht: Career

 Between 2008 and 2019 Lars worked as an independent IT consultant for companies such as the BBC, Channel 4, Heise Media, El Tiempo and Pearson.
 Lars was owner and managing director of Primevation Ltd, and partner at pliXos GmbH.
 Previous employers of Lars Eilebrecht include Ciphire Labs, Quam, Parc Technologies, CyberSolutions, and Cable & Wireless.

 Lars has an interest in IT security and cryptography.
-He is the CISO at polypoly, was Director Security Solutions and Chief Security Architect at Ciphire Labs, and speaker at conferences such as Financial Cryptography and Data Security and the 21st Chaos Communication Congress (21C3).
+He has worked as a CISO for the Widas Group and polypoly, was Director Security Solutions and Chief Security Architect at Ciphire Labs, and speaker at conferences such as Financial Cryptography and Data Security and the 21st Chaos Communication Congress (21C3).
 Lars was a member of the International Financial Cryptography Association from 2005 to 2006.

 In 1998 Lars received a Master of Science degree in Computer Engineering from the University of Siegen in Germany.

 Publications

 Lars is the author of Apache Webserver, the first German-language book about the Apache HTTP Server.
 He published 5 editions of the book between 1997 and 2003.